Form, Content, and History

 “Turner’s overwhelming advantage in writing about Epics is that he is one of our great contemporary poets in that genre.
 It is as though we equipped Tasso or Vergil with a polymath education in the physical, evolutionary, and social sciences and asked them to use this knowledge to tell us what they were doing.
 Turner understands that they would come to the same conclusion he does: there are not many epics, there is one epic and that is the story of human evolutionary history from the creation of mankind to the creation of the city, and everything on the way (visit to the dead) and after (destruction and recreation).
 This story of epic is an epic journey in itself: a tribal encyclopedia for latter-day tribesmen.
 Brilliantly and expertly told it is not to be missed at any cost.”

-—Robin Fox, professor of social theory, Rutgers University, and author of The Tribal Imagination: Civilization and the Savage Mind
+—Robin Fox, Rutgers University, author of The Tribal Imagination: Civilization and the Savage Mind

 “There is something almost majestic about Frederick Turner’s Epic, the best study ever composed about this foundational literary genre.The range is formidable: from ancient and classical works to twentieth century literary achievements, from Europe and the Mediterranean to Africa, East Asia, and South America.
 This is, unquestionably, the main, the true, and the genuine way in which globalism can and ought to be understood: through the commonalities of ideal aspirations, and the memories and images of all members of the human family.
 Turner, once again, proves himself a reliable guide in the philosophical grasp of human culture.”